mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v8.md

 In terms of development, activity theory perceives activity as constantly evolving within its context.
 The theory is rooted in Marxist dialectical materialism, which posits that activity is a dynamic system best understood through its transformations [@ilyenkov1960dialectics].
 A significant driver of transformation in activity is the emergence and resolution of contradictions and conflicts that arise from the accumulation of tensions within the activity itself [@ilyenkov1960dialectics; @blunden_activity_2023].

-WORK ON THIS LINK - SIGNPOST BOTH 3GAT AND LCHC Engeström’s work on what he termed the third generation of activity theory includes the theory of expansive learning, which traces the changes and growth of the object being worked on.
+WORK ON THIS LINK - SIGNPOST BOTH 3GAT AND LCHC

+Engeström’s work on what he termed the third generation of activity theory includes the theory of expansive learning, which traces the changes and growth of the object being worked on.
 This transformation often occurs as tensions extend beyond a single activity system to involve multiple systems, acknowledging the influence of actors moving between them [@engestrom_expansive_2001].

 Alongside Cole’s contributions, this framework is essential for broadening the understanding of activity and engaging with cross-cultural perspectives on learning [@cole_cross-cultural_1988].
 These concepts are explored further in the section on expansive learning below.

 ###  3GAT and Expansive learning

 As activity theory (AT) has been adopted and developed beyond its Soviet origins, researchers have developed new concepts within varied schools of practice.
 The cultural-historical approach and cultural-historical activity theory (CHAT) denote the broader application of these principles, which may also integrate related concepts from sociocultural frameworks.
 The term third generation activity theory (3GAT) has emerged from the work of  Engeström and the Helsinki school's interpretation of CHAT.
-This section begins by exploring key concepts in third generation activity theory (3GAT) and their application through formative interventions.
+This section begins by exploring key concepts in third generation activity theory (3GAT) and their application through formative interventions: specifically, a community layer of activity, contradictions and tensions between system elements, double stimulation, and rising to the concrete.

 <!-- Given the variation in the use of terms, the  disambiguation of these terms and context on schools of AT  in the context of this study is useful here.
 Activity theory (AT) refers to the core principles of the approach discussed earlier.  -->